 By the end, Batman realizes that there is more wrong with the world than street crime.
 The problem with it is the world itself, and in order to reestablish a sense to its madness, the only solution is to let go of this life and, as Jack Donovan might say, start the world.
 Batman won the streets by defeating its leader.
 He must win the world by defeating its leaders as well.

 When it comes down to it, that’s what makes the Alt Right so vital.
 Conserving the status quo is no longer sufficient—for the status quo does not belong to us anymore.
 It belongs to the Last Men and spiritual rejects.
-If we are to win, we must refuse to accept death, no matter how glorious it may be, as our end game, but the reaffirmation of life and order toward a rebirth.
+If we are to win, we must refuse to accept death, no matter how glorious it may be, as our end game.
+We must instead reaffirm life and order, toward a rebirth.